Dr Raksha Pande

 I also convene a two day NEDTC sponsored research training workshop for PhD students titled 'Doing International Fieldwork'

 - Chambers C, Phillips R, Nafhesa A, Hopkins P, Pande R. ‘Sexual misery’ or ‘happy British Muslims’?: Contemporary depictions of Muslim sexuality.
-Ethnicities 2017.
-In Press.
+Ethnicities 2017, epub ahead of print.

 - Morrish L, with the, Analogue University Writing Collective.
 Academic identities in the managed university: Neoliberalism and resistance at Newcastle University, UK.
 Australian Universities' Review 2017, 59(2), 23-35.